Acute flaccid myelitis: Epidemiology

 Graph showing the seasonal nature of the occurrence of AFM: Notable increases occurred in the late summers of 2014, 2016, and 2018.

 A seasonal pattern is seen in outbreaks, with a marked increase in cases reported in the late summer and early fall.

 The CDC has determined and submitted to GenBank complete or nearly complete genomic sequences for three known strains of the virus, which are "genetically related to strains of EV-D68 virus that were detected in previous years in the United States, Europe, and Asia."

-While rates of paralytic symptoms appear to be correlated with the number of respiratory infections, in initial anecdotal reports, the cases are not clustered within a family or school, suggesting that the paralysis per se is not directly contagious, but arises as a very rare complication of the common respiratory infection.
+While rates of paralytic symptoms appear to be correlated with the number of respiratory infections, in initial anecdotal reports, the cases are not clustered within a family or school, suggesting that the paralysis, per se, is not directly contagious, but arises as a very rare complication of the common respiratory infection.

 Cases of similar illnesses have been reported in Canada, Northern Europe, and Japan.
 Over 90% of reported cases are in children.

 History

 AFM has only been formally tracked since 2014, since the incidence has spiked in recent years.

 A group in Texas reported having observed a pattern in 2013 of one to four cases per year with similar polio-like characteristics.

 In 2014, the CDC Morbidity and Mortality Weekly Report and a CDC Clinician Outreach and Communication Activity (COCA) conference call, noted that many cases had neck, back, or extremity pain, but otherwise those affected generally had normal sensation in their limbs.
 A few participants in the conference call discussed whether pain, later abating, might precede the onset of paralysis.

 An October 2014 report described outbreaks in California and Colorado, suggesting that the number of cases might be 100 or more nationwide.
 Diagnosis included a detailed medical history, MRI imaging, and the elimination of transverse myelitis or Guillain–Barré syndrome as potential causes.
 Physicians were using an online mailing list to communicate about similar cases in Alabama and Kansas.
-The largest known cluster of cases was in Colorado, with 29 total, 12 of whom had been reported from August and onwards of that year.
+The largest known cluster of cases was in Colorado, with 29 total, 12 of whom had been reported from August onwards of that year.

 Three of four cases treated in Alabama involved a complete inability to move one arm, reminiscent of peripheral nerve injury:

 The three cases since August really look like each other.
 They have severe arm flaccidity and no mental status changes.
 All of them have similar spine MRIs showing gray-matter involvement.
-You could lay all three MRIs on top of each other and they look almost the same.
+You could lay all three MRIs on top of each other, and they look almost the same.
 It's pretty striking. ...
-It you lift the arm up, it literally drops.
+If you lift the arm up, it literally drops.
 Sensation is usually intact.
 There might be slightly decreased sensation in the other arm, but these are younger kids, so they're not always so cooperative in giving you a good sensory exam.